hoppscotch/docs/content/en/quickstart/tests.md

 You can write test scripts for your API requests in `javaScript`.

-#### why write tests?

-_As you introduce new code ,tests ensure that your API is working as intended.
-The higher your test coverage, the more flexible and bug-resistant your code will be , the less time you'll spend wondering why_[ _deleting a picture of a coconut breaks your code._](https://www.thegamer.com/this-coconut-jpg-in-team-fortress-2s-game-files-if-deleted-breaks-the-game-and-no-one-knows-why/)
+_As you introduce new code, tests ensure that your API is working as intended.
+The higher your test coverage, the more flexible and bug-resistant your code will be, the less time you'll spend wondering why_[_deleting a picture of a coconut breaks your code._](https://www.thegamer.com/this-coconut-jpg-in-team-fortress-2s-game-files-if-deleted-breaks-the-game-and-no-one-knows-why/)

 # Writing Tests

-In the last section <nuxt-link to='/quickstart/scripts'> pre-request scripting</nuxt-link> we worked with dynamically modifying requests.
+In the last section ([pre-request scripting](/quickstart/scripts)) we worked with dynamically modifying requests.
 In this we'll work with the response received .

 ## `pw` API